Panchesco/jquery.gnomebed/README.md

 1. Download and unzip the package into your js directory.
 2. Link to js/jquery.gnomebed.min.js
 3. Call the plugin by attaching it to a selector.
-The plugin uses the URL in the selector or html tag attribute as to fetch an embedded player via the [Noembed](http://noembed.com) gateway.
+The plugin uses the URL in the selector or html tag attribute to fetch an embedded player via the Noembed gateway.

 ####Options